-Jacob Thornton and Marc Otto originally launched this tool to enhance efficiency and consistency of Twitter.
-However, bootstrap became really popular after it was released on GitHub as an open source project in August, 2011.
+Jacob Thornton and Marc Otto originally launched this tool to enhance the efficiency and consistency of Twitter.
+However, bootstrap became really popular after it was released on GitHub as an open-source project in August 2011.

 Bootstrap framework is extremely rich in various features and offers a wide variety of benefits to developers who use it.

-Responsive web designs are increasing in popularity and you can use Bootstrap to create one thanks to fluid grid layout that dynamically it’s adjust its size according to the screen resolution.
+Responsive web designs are increasing in popularity and you can use Bootstrap to create one thanks to a fluid grid layout that dynamically adjusts its size according to the screen resolution.
 You virtually don’t have to do anything special to achieve full responsiveness.

 Finally, Bootstrap guarantees consistency irrespective of who is working on the project.
 Similarly, the output remains the same across different browsers.
 Most importantly, you can also customize bootstrap quite easily in order to meet the specific requirements of your projects by only choosing the features you actually require.